Religion is still everywhere. So, reflecting and influencing the culture in which we find them, children’s books are not secular either.

 More fashionable are books sometimes attack religious beliefs.
 (For example There Is No Dog.)

-CHRISTIAN SYMBOLS IN PARANORMAL YA
+CHRISTIAN SYMBOLS IN PARANORMAL YOUNG ADULT NOVELS

-Angel accuses angels as being the cause of mental illness, which is completely at odds with their significance in religion.
+Angel accuses angels of being the cause of mental illness, which is completely at odds with their significance in religion.
 The main plot point is that the angels create The Church Of Angels to help angels break free from humans, which is probably a metaphor for the evangelical churches in America: Meetings, huge churches, TV evangelists.
 The angels need these to feed on souls.
 The author cleverly takes all the characteristics of a cult and applies them to angels, and the Church of Angels may be the most ingenious thing about this series.
 Significantly, the author at no point attacks belief itself, only organised religion.
 Again, this speaks to the reluctance of YA authors to tackle the issues of faith and belief head-on.

 Many other recent dystopian YA novels do not mention religion at all.
 The Hunger Games, Delirium etc. are visions of a religion free future.